SETI/rms-vax/README.md

 Supported versions: Python >= 3.7

-Conversions between Vax single-precision floats and IEEE floats.
+Conversions between Vax floats and IEEE floats.

+Conversions to/from Vax single precision is supported.
+However, only conversions from Vax doubles to IEEE doubles is supported, not the reverse.